Concheros

 The Concheros dance, also known as the dance of the Chichimecas, Aztecas and Mexicas, is an important traditional dance and ceremony which has been performed in Mexico since early in the colonial period.
 It presents syncretic features both pre-Hispanic and Christian.
 The dance has strong visual markers of its pre-Hispanic roots with feathered regalia, indigenous dance steps and indigenous instruments such as drums.
 However, the name Concheros comes from a type of lute made with an armadillo shell, showing Spanish influence.
-The dance in its current form was the adaptation of the old “mitote” dance to Catholicism as a means of preserving some aspects of indigenous rite.
+The dance in its current form was the adaptation of the old "mitote" dance to Catholicism as a means of preserving some aspects of indigenous rite.
 It remained a purely religious ceremony until the mid 20th century when political and social changes in Mexico also gave it cultural significance as a folk dance.
 Since the later 20th century, a sub group of the dance called Mexicas has emerged with the aim of eliminating the European influence, often with political aims.
 This form of the dance migrated to the United States in the mid-1970s and can be seen in states such as California in Mexican American communities.

-Although the dance tradition has been known (especially in the U.S.) as "Aztec" or "Mexica," it is neither.
+Although the dance tradition has been known (especially in the U.S.) as "Aztec" or "Mexica," it is not indigenous to them in any way.
 The roots of the conchero dances (and thus the roots of the modern "Mexica" dances tradition is deeply rooted in the Chichimeca cultures of the north.
 The Otomi, Jonaz, Chichimeca, Caxcan, and other tribes never conquered by the Mexica, are the true roots of the Danza Conchera.
 Whereas the Mexi'ca rituals were based on solar concepts and values, the Chichimeca were rooted in selenic and stellar cosmology.
 Worship and honoring of family and cultural ancestors was a large part of the Chichimeca tradition.
 That is why today's conchero rituals always start at midnight, and include rituals to call "down" the spirits of the ancestors to bring purity for the following day's battle (dance ritual).

 History

-While “Concheros” is the oldest and most common name for the dance as performed today, other names are used such as Huehuenches, Chichimecas, Aztecas and Mexicas.
+While "Concheros" is the oldest and most common name for the dance as performed today, other names are used such as Huehuenches, Chichimecas, Aztecas and Mexicas.
 Some are regional and some are names that have been used more recently to mark how the dance has evolved.

 The dance emerged shortly after the Spanish conquest of the Aztec Empire.
-It is based on the old “mitote” dance, but modified to include Catholic symbolism as a means of preserving ancient ritual.
+It is based on the old "mitote" dance, but modified to include Catholic symbolism as a means of preserving ancient ritual.
 While the Spanish tried to eliminate as much indigenous culture as possible, total eradication was not possible.
 In the case of dance, that which could not be suppressed was adapted to Christianity to facilitate the evangelization process.
 Early dances often had a pre Hispanic idol buried or otherwise hidden.